Office of the Principal

 Executive Assistant to the Principal: Lucyanne Davison

-Dr. Rogers joined the Brescia community in July 2013, and currently serves as Vice-Principal and Academic Dean.
-Her areas of responsibility include: the academic functions of the University and for Library Services.
+Dr. Mitchell joined the Brescia community in 2003, and currently serves as Acting Vice-Principal & Academic Dean.
+His areas of responsibility include: the academic functions of the University and Library Services.

 Vice-Principal, Students: Marianne Simm